kylemcdonald/AppropriatingNewTechnologies/readme.md

 2. Haar object detection and OpenCV
 3. Active appearance models: [FaceTracker](http://web.mac.com/jsaragih/FaceTracker/FaceTracker.html), [aamlib](https://code.google.com/p/aamlib-opencv/) and [Stasm](http://www.milbo.users.sonic.net/stasm/index.html)

-#### Summary
+#### Introduction

 One of the most salient objects in our day-to-day life is the human face.
 Faces are so important that the impairment of our face-processing ability is seen as a disorder, called [prosopagnosia](https://en.wikipedia.org/wiki/Prosopagnosia) while unconsciously seeing faces where there are none is an almost universal kind of [pareidolia](https://en.wikipedia.org/wiki/Pareidolia).
 Without any effort, we maintain a massively multidimensional model that can recognize minor variations in shape and color.
-One theory says that [color vision evolved in apes to help us empathize](http://www.sciencedaily.com/releases/2006/03/060320221839.htm) when we look at each others' faces.
+One theory says that [color vision evolved in apes to help us empathize](http://www.sciencedaily.com/releases/2006/03/060320221839.htm).
 Structurally, [Chernoff faces](https://en.wikipedia.org/wiki/Chernoff_faces) use [18 dimensions](http://eagereyes.org/criticism/chernoff-faces) while FACS uses [46 dimensions](https://en.wikipedia.org/wiki/Facial_Action_Coding_System).

-When talking about computers vision and faces, three words come into play: detection, recognition, and tracking.
-Each of these has a specific meaning:
+When talking about computers vision and faces, there are three major modifiers on the word "face": detection, recognition, and tracking.
+Each of these has a specific meaning, though they are sometimes used loosely:

 1. _Detection_ is a binary classification task.
 That means it's only about deciding whether something is a face or not. _Detection_ means knowing the difference between a face and a non-face.
 2. _Recognition_ is about association, or naming. _Recognition_ means knowing the difference between my face and your face.